 Contrary to rumor, registering federally does not directly impose design restrictions on the renovation or remodeling of the building's exterior or interior.
 However, municipal zoning bylaws or other ordinances might restrict what you can do with your home if it's in a town historic district or otherwise qualifies as a historic structure.
 (Your home might be subject to such bylaws whether it is actually registered as a historic building or not!)

-Some historic districts impose relatively few restrictions on renovating a building in a historic district, while others are extensive and even onerous.
+Some historic districts impose relatively few restrictions on renovating a building there, while others are extensive and even onerous.
 Such regulations may extend to the color of outside paints, authentic fixtures and other hardware, use of appropriate materials like wood instead of plastic, or the style of window treatments.

 Other ordinances can require a homeowner to give notice of the intention to tear down a home in a historic district, even if it's to replace it with something equally authentic.
 And then the homeowner must wait, usually six months or a year, before beginning demolition.